GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 No credit card · No Docker · No config files

-Symptom: You ask your agent to do a multi-step task ("fetch this webpage, extract content, save to file").
-The agent starts, makes a tool call, gets a response... then loops.
-It keeps calling the same tool.
-Or it silently drops the remaining steps and returns an incomplete answer.
+Symptom: you ask for a multi-step task, the agent makes one tool call, gets a response, then loops on the same call or silently drops the rest and returns an incomplete answer.

 # ~/.hermes/config.yaml